 Three-quarters of the world’s maple syrup is produced near Montreal, and the March-April harvest tempts city slickers en masse to the countryside’s cabanes à sucre (sugar shacks) for a traditional feast with free-flowing maple.
 Sucrerie de la Montagne is among the most charming sugar shacks.
 It’s open all year round.

 Anywhere, anytime, you can buy maple syrup in Montreal.

-This UNESCO City of Design’s more quirky and unique temptations tend to be found in the inner-city neighbourhoods of Mile End and the Plateau.
+This UNESCO City of Design’s more quirky and unique retail temptations tend to be found in the inner-city neighbourhoods of Mile End and the Plateau.
 Good bets are Avenue du Mont-Royal (discover stylish Montreal souvenirs at Artpop), Rue St-Denis (Fluevog’s funky shoes) and Boulevard St-Laurent (Eva B’s vintage clothing).

 Ways to relax in Montreal